MahamudM90/Good-Cheap-Fast/README.md

 # Good-Cheap-Fast
-This is a Small Webpage.
+This is a Small Webpagefor Good-Cheap-Fast.